Sustainable buildings

 Our ambition is to create a circular and healthy campus.
 This means that we think carefully about the benefits and necessity of each construction project, when we build we take great care to conserve resources and reduce environmental impact, and our buildings are flexible and future-proof.
 Sub-themes such as nature-inclusiveness, climate adaptation, health and inclusivity also play an important role.

-• By 2050, the campus will be fully circular – i.e., minimal use of raw materials with no environmental impact and high-quality reuse (closed cycles).
+• The campus will be fully circular by 2050, meaning minimal use of raw materials without environmental impact and high-quality reuse (closed cycles).

 • We are committed to sustainable building design with smart and flexible use of space.

-• Our buildings will be energy-neutral or energy-positive, and our processes will have a minimal carbon footprint.
-By 2030, all our building-related procurement decisions will be based on circular principles.
+• Our buildings and processes have a minimal carbon footprint.
+By 2030, all our (construction-related) purchasing considerations will be based on circular principles.

 Sustainable Development Goals